branka1509/XAIFINANCE/README.md

-# Towards explainable AI in Financial Applications
+# Towards eXplainable AI in Financial Applications

 This repository contains the code to the explainable AI project funded by Innosuisse xxx project.
 In this project, we aim to build a VA framework which will enable users to get some insights into the innerworkings of ML models as applied to financial problem sets.
 Specifically, we consider two different use cases:
 *   credit riks modelling